 “I liked the concept of electronic security more than lights and plugs,” Nann said.

 He learned a great deal on the job while working on an electrical project for Visa Inc. in Foster City.
-In 1999, WBE CEO Leslie Murphy poached him from San Francisco electrical contractor McMillan Corp., which had a corporate security division.
-Murphy was placing her own bet of the growth of future security business.
+In 1999, he was looking for a new opportunity and was introduced to WBE.
+That company's CEO, Leslie Murphy, was placing her own bet of the growth of future security business.